AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/architecture.rst

-Machine-wide locks coordinate port allocation and database setup when several projects or agents start at the same time. ``bin/dev status --all`` shows the project's currently active tmux environments; the registry additionally preserves stopped environments that still own resources.
+Machine-wide locks coordinate port allocation and database setup when several projects or agents start at the same time. ``bin/dev status --all`` shows the project's currently active tmux environments; ``bin/dev env list`` reads the registry and additionally shows stopped environments that still own resources. ``bin/dev env remove WORKTREE-ID`` can clean up a registered environment after its worktree has disappeared.
+It refuses mismatched tmux or deterministic resource identity, and never drops a database that is not marked as registry-owned.

 Processes and commands
 ----------------------